KRFOSS/kali-docs/development/contributing-runtime-tests/index.md

 Adding autopkgtests to a source package is a matter of creating a `debian/tests/control` file: that file describes all the tests that have to be run.
 Just like `debian/control`, it uses a set of entries structured like mail headers (e.g. `Field-Name: some value`).
 In the simplest case, the test can be fully described in the control file, but for most non-trivial tests, you will just reference an external test script that you will just put alongside in `debian/tests/`.

 Have a look a the [official documentation of those control files](https://salsa.debian.org/ci-team/autopkgtest/-/blob/master/doc/README.package-tests.rst) to gain a good idea of what we are doing and what's possible.
 A lot of the options are explained quite well, and through active experimentation and learning can be utilized in helpful ways, but for now we will stick to some of the basics.
-Lets take a look at their example control file.
+Lets take a look at their example control file:

 ```plaintext
 Tests: fred, bill, bongo